dannygcordobap/website/README.md

 -->

-- 🔭 I’m currently working on a bar manager web app, aptly called Not a Bartender, that gives suggestions based on what you have.
+- 🔭 I’m currently working on a bar manager web app, called Black Sheep Barkeep, that gives suggestions based on what you have.
 - 👯 I’m looking to collaborate on pretty much anything!
 - 💬 Ask me about my dog!
 I can talk about him for hours on end so just make sure that you have the time.
 - 📫 How to reach me: dannygcordobap@gmail.com